MicrosoftDocs/sccm-docs-powershell-ref/sccm-ps/ConfigurationManager/New-CMGlobalConditionSqlQuery.md

 ### -QueryText

-Specify the full SQL query to use for the global condition.
+Specifies the full SQL query to use for the global condition.

 ```yaml
 Type: String